OVIC Information Security Incident Notification Scheme

-The incident notification scheme will benefit all who participate and provide tangible resources, trends analysis and risk reporting.
-Notification about incidents affecting public sector information should not add unnecessarily to the incident management and response process.
+The information security incident notification scheme benefits all who participate and provides tangible resources, trends analysis and risk reporting.
+Notification about information security incidents (incidents) affecting public sector information should not add unnecessarily to the incident management and response process for organisations.

-The scheme has been developed to centrally coordinate notification of information security incidents within Victorian government.
-It requires agencies or bodies to notify OVIC of incidents that compromise the confidentiality, integrity or availability of public sector information with a ‘limited’ business impact or higher 1 on government operations, organisations or individuals.
+The information security incident notification scheme has been developed to centrally coordinate notification of information security incidents (incidents) within Victorian government.
+It requires Victorian public sector (VPS) agencies or bodies to notify OVIC of incidents that compromise the confidentiality, integrity or availability of public sector information that have been security assessed as having a ‘limited’ business impact or higher 1 on government operations, organisations, or individuals.

 Who can notify OVIC when an incident occurs?

 OVIC will accept notifications from anyone.
 For representatives submitting a notification on behalf of their organisation, please follow your incident management authorisation process to avoid duplicate submissions for the same incident.
-The representative may for example be your security lead, privacy officer, CIO, CISO or public sector body Head.
+The representative maybe an information security lead, privacy officer, Chief Information or Security Officers (CIO, CISO), legal officer or public sector body Head.

-Who to turn to for assistance when an incident occurs?
+Who do I turn to for assistance when an incident occurs?

-Every security incident has unique characteristics and may require different approaches to resolution.
-The table below provides some guidance where agencies or bodies can seek assistance.
+Every incident has unique characteristics and may require different approaches for resolution.
+The table below provides guidance where agencies or bodies can seek assistance.

 |wdt_ID||Information security incident as a result of ….||Responsible||Accountable||Consulted||Informed|